rhysd/actionlint/docs/checks.md

   env:
     BODIES: '${{ toJSON(github.event.*.body) }}'
 ```

+The following functions return a boolean value so it is not possible to inject anything as the result of the returned value.
+actionlint does not report an error even if untrusted inputs are passed to these function calls.

+- `contains()`
+- `startswith()`
+- `endswith()`

 At last, the popular action [actions/github-script][github-script] has the same issue in its `script` input. actionlint also
 checks the input.